Man walking in field

 As we move toward the next farm bill, we have developed a farm bill platform to outline the opportunities for improvement within working lands conservation, USDA language accessibility, crop insurance, rural development, and small meat processing.

-The Center for Rural Affairs continues to work with Congress and the U.S. Department of Agriculture to monitor implementation of the 2018 farm bill and look towards changes needed in the 2023 farm bill.
+The Center for Rural Affairs continues to work with Congress and the U.S. Department of Agriculture to monitor implementation of the 2018 farm bill and look toward changes needed in the 2023 farm bill.
 For more farm bill updates, sign up for our newsletter here.

 Farm bill programs